openstack-archive/bareon-allocator/doc/source/architecture.rst

 Integer solution
 ~~~~~~~~~~~~~~~~

-By default result vector provides us with rational number vector solution.
+By default result vector provides rational number vector solution.
 Very naive way is being used to get integer soluton, we round the number down,
-this solution may have problems because some of the constraints may be vaiolated
+this solution may have problems because some of the constraints may be violated
 with respect to one megabyte.
 Another side effect is we may get **N** megabytes unallocated in the worst case, where
 **N** is an amount of spaces.